An Act respecting the liability of the Crown and proceedings by or against the Crown

 Crown means Her Majesty in right of Canada; (État)

 - Crown ship

-Crown ship means a Crown vessel as defined in section 140 of the Canada Shipping Act, 2001; (navire de l’État)
+Crown ship means a Crown vessel as defined in subsection 48(1) of the Wrecked, Abandoned or Hazardous Vessels Act; (navire de l’État)

 liability, for the purposes of Part 1, means